COVID-19: Respiratory tract

 Following viral entry, COVID‑19 infects the ciliated epithelium of the nasopharynx and upper airways.
+Autopsies of people who died of COVID‑19 have found diffuse alveolar damage, and lymphocyte-containing inflammatory infiltrates within the lung.

+From the CT scans of COVID-19 infected lungs, white patches were observed containing fluid known as ground-glass opacity (GGO) or simply ground glass.
+This tended to correlate with the clear jelly liquid found in lung autopsies of people who died of COVID-19.
+One possibility addressed in medical research is that hyuralonic acid (HA) could be the leading factor for this observation of the clear jelly liquid found in the lungs, in what could be hyuralonic storm, in conjunction with cytokine storm.

 Nervous system

 One common symptom, loss of smell, results from infection of the support cells of the olfactory epithelium, with subsequent damage to the olfactory neurons.
 The involvement of both the central and peripheral nervous system in COVID‑19 has been reported in many medical publications.
 It is clear that many people with COVID-19 exhibit neurological or mental health issues.
-The virus is not detected in the central nervous system (CNS) of the majority of COVID-19 patients with neurological issues.
+The virus is not detected in the central nervous system (CNS) of the majority of people with COVID-19 who also have neurological issues.
 However, SARS-CoV-2 has been detected at low levels in the brains of those who have died from COVID‑19, but these results need to be confirmed.
 While virus has been detected in cerebrospinal fluid of autopsies, the exact mechanism by which it invades the CNS remains unclear and may first involve invasion of peripheral nerves given the low levels of ACE2 in the brain.
 The virus may also enter the bloodstream from the lungs and cross the blood–brain barrier to gain access to the CNS, possibly within an infected white blood cell.